Optical properties and energy propagation in a dielectric medium supporting magnetic current: Introduction

 \section{Introduction}

 A magnetic linear current law, as ${\bf J}={\sigma}_{B}{\bf B}$, appears in some systems due to an asymmetry between the number density of left- and right-handed chiral fermions as a macroscopic manifestation of the quantum Chiral Magnetic Effect (CME) \cite{Kharzeev1}.
-Such an effect has been much investigated in physics actually, passing in several distinct scenarios, such as quark-gluon plasmas with a chiral chemical potential under the influence of an external magnetic field \cite{Fukushima,Gabriele}, cosmic magnetic fields in the early Universe \cite{Schober,Vilenkin}, Cosmology \cite{Maxim}, neutron stars \cite{Leite, Dvornikov}, electroweak interactions \cite{Maxim1, Maxim2}.
-In condensed-matter systems, the CME is connected with the physics of Weyl semimetals \cite{Burkov}, where the massless fermions acquire a drift velocity along the magnetic field, whose direction is given by their chirality.
+Such an effect has been extensively investigated in physics, passing in several distinct scenarios, such as quark-gluon plasmas with a chiral chemical potential under the influence of an external magnetic field \cite{Fukushima,Gabriele}, cosmic magnetic fields in the early Universe \cite{Schober,Vilenkin}, Cosmology \cite{Maxim}, neutron stars \cite{Leite, Dvornikov}, and electroweak interactions \cite{Maxim1, Maxim2}.
+In condensed-matter systems, the CME is connected with the physics of Weyl semimetals (WSMs) \cite{Burkov}, where the massless fermions acquire a drift velocity along the magnetic field, whose direction is given by their chirality.
 Opposite chirality implies opposite velocities, creating a chiral-fermion imbalance that is proportional to the chiral magnetic current.
-Weyl semimetals and CME were examined in the absence of Weyl nodes \cite{Chang}, anisotropic effects stemming from tilted Weyl cones \cite{Wurff}, the CME and anomalous transport in Weyl semimetals \cite{Landsteiner}, quantum oscillations arising from the CME \cite{Kaushik}, computation of the electromagnetic fields produced by an electric charge near a topological Weyl semimetal with two Weyl nodes \cite{Ruiz}, and the chiral superconductivity \cite{Kharzeev2}.
+In WSMs, the chiral current may be different from the usual CME linear relation, ${\bf J}={\sigma}_{B}{\bf B}$, when parallel electric and magnetic fields are applied, yielding a current of the type ${\bf J}={\sigma}({\bf E} \cdot {\bf B}){\bf B}$, which corresponds to a conductivity effectively proportional to $B^{2}$ \cite{Li,Xiaochun-Huang,Barnes}.
+WSMs and CME have been examined in several scenarios and respects, considering the absence of Weyl nodes \cite{Chang}, anisotropic effects stemming from tilted Weyl cones \cite{Wurff}, the CME and anomalous transport in Weyl semimetals \cite{Landsteiner}, quantum oscillations arising from the CME \cite{Kaushik}, computation of the electromagnetic fields produced by an electric charge near a topological Weyl semimetal with two Weyl nodes \cite{Ruiz}, the chiral superconductivity \cite{Kharzeev2}, wave-packet scattering connected with transport properties \cite{Qing-Dong}, and evaluation of the Goos-Hänchen lateral shift for reflection at a Weyl semimetal interface \cite{Qing-Dong2}.
+The parity-odd Maxwell-Carroll-Field-Jackiw model (MCFJ) \cite{CFJ1} is a Lorentz-violating electrodynamics characterized by the term,